Thousands of U.S. countertop workers could have damaged lungs, safety expert says

 "I'm 100% sure that there are many more cases in Florida, and New York, and probably every state in this country," says Rose.

-"This is the worst situation I've seen affecting a workforce in my 35 years," says Kurt Hegmann, director of the Rocky Mountain Center for Occupational and Environmental Health in Utah, which hosted that conference.
+"This is the worst situation I've seen affecting a workforce in my 35 years," says Kurt Hegmann, director of the Rocky Mountain Center for Occupational and Environmental Health in Utah.

 "I believe that California is actually leading the country, correctly, in how to address this problem," says Hegmann.